Explicit Sequential Equilibria in LQ Deep Structured Games and Weighted Mean-Field Games: Main Results for Problem

-where $\theta^n_t$ and $\bar \theta^n_t$ are continuous and uniformly bounded in $n$, i.e., $\lim_{n \rightarrow \infty} \theta^n_t=\theta^\infty_t$ and $\lim_{n \rightarrow \infty} \bar \theta^n_t=\bar \theta^\infty_t$. \end{Assumption} \begin{Proposition}[Sufficient conditions for Assumption~\ref{ass:existence_finite}] Two sufficient conditions for Assumption~\ref{ass:existence_finite} are as follows.
+where $\theta^n_t$ and $\bar \theta^n_t$ are continuous and uniformly bounded in $n$ such that $\lim_{n \rightarrow \infty} \theta^n_t=\theta^\infty_t$ and $\lim_{n \rightarrow \infty} \bar \theta^n_t=\bar \theta^\infty_t$. \end{Assumption} \begin{Proposition}[Sufficient conditions for Assumption~\ref{ass:existence_finite}] Two sufficient conditions for Assumption~\ref{ass:existence_finite} are as follows.
 For homogeneous weights, Assumptions~\ref{assump:independent_n} and~\ref{ass:invertible} hold for every $n \geq n_0$.
-For the social cost function with positive weights, Assumptions~\ref{assump:independent_n} and~\ref{ass:collaborative_cost} hold. \end{Proposition} \begin{proof} The proof of the homogeneous case follows from Theorem~\ref{thm:aux} and the fact that matrices in the dynamics and cost functions are independent of $n$ under Assumption~\ref{assump:independent_n}, the weights $\alpha^i_n=1/n$ are continuous in $n$, and strategy~\eqref{eq:thm-optimal-mfs-u_1} is uniformly bounded and continuous in $n$, according to~\eqref{eq:riccati-bar-m} and~\eqref{eq:breve-f}.
+For the social cost function with positive weights, Assumptions~\ref{assump:independent_n} and~\ref{ass:collaborative_cost} hold. \end{Proposition} \begin{proof} The proof of the homogeneous case follows from Theorem~\ref{thm:aux} and the fact that matrices in the dynamics and cost functions are independent of $n$ under Assumption~\ref{assump:independent_n}, the weight $\alpha^i_n=1/n$ is continuous and \edit{monotonically decreasing (or increasing)} in $n$, and strategy~\eqref{eq:thm-optimal-mfs-u_1} has an infinite-population limit, according to~\eqref{eq:riccati-bar-m} and~\eqref{eq:breve-f}.
 Similarly, the proof of the social cost follows from Theorem~\ref{thm:aux} and the fact that $\mathbf g^\ast_n$ is independent of $n$. \end{proof} We now present two types of prediction for the deep state, where the first one is a population-size-dependent prediction and the second one is a population-size-independent one. \begin{Definition}[Population-size-dependent prediction] For a finite-population game with $n$ players, the expected value of the deep state under the SPNE strategy, given by~\eqref{eq:suppose_strategy}, is referred to as the population-size-dependent prediction,

 where the initial value $z^n_1:=\Exp{\bar x_1}$. \end{Definition} \begin{Definition}[Population-size-independent (mean-field) prediction] For an infinite-population game, the deep state under the SPNE strategy, given by~\eqref{eq:suppose_strategy}, is referred to as the population-size-independent (mean-field) prediction,